FuLLeNN/tic-tac-toe/README.md

 2. **Status Messages:** Both games must display status messages to inform the player about the current game state.
 These messages should indicate the next player's turn or declare the winner of the game.

-3. **Restart Button:** Include a restart button in both games to allow players to start a new game after finishing one.
+3. **Restart Button:** Include a restart button in both games to allow players to start a new game at any time.

 4. **Technologies:** You can only use HTML, CSS, and JavaScript to build the games.
 External libraries are not allowed.